 Free Arts leverages the power of mentoring by providing children with a safe place for artistic expression and self-discovery.
 Caring adult volunteers engage youth in art projects at partner sites throughout the Twin Cities.
-Through these supportive and consistent experiences, children are empowered to build trusting and positive relationships that can have a life-changing impact.
+Through these supportive and consistent experiences, children build trusting and positive relationships that can have a life-changing impact.

-Free Arts is made possible in part by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+Our Free Arts program is made possible in part by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
 Free Arts was previously offered by Free Arts Minnesota, a nonprofit originally founded by Junior League of Minnesota.
 We’re deeply grateful to Junior League members for supporting arts programming in the Twin Cities.

 This program brings creative arts to youth who may have experienced poverty, homelessness, abuse, or mental illness.
 With the support of caring mentors, young people unlock their creativity and self-expression in a safe and supportive environment.